 NUSTEM’s close partnership with (initially) thirty schools in the North East, and networks of teachers, Science Coordinators and Head Teachers within them, provides an opportunity to build a test-bed, from which we can apply leading theory, frameworks and recommendations in the classroom and explore how they work in practice.

 These pages are intended to provide an overview of our research and evaluation activities, and to serve as a hub for our emerging research findings.

 The research interests of our research and wider NUSTEM teams and broad and multi-faceted.
 Three common interests of the group are:

 We have developed a Theory of Change (ToC) for increasing the diversity and number of young people choosing a career in STEM post-18, focusing on three key audiences: children and young people; their teachers and schools; and their parents and carers.
 This Theory of Change provides the theoretical underpinnings and context for the complex mix of interventions necessary to lead to a significant change in the number and diversity of those choosing STEM careers.

-Additionally we act as consultants to other organisations, charities or projects looking to develop their own Theory of Change.
+We act as consultants to other organisations, charities or projects looking to develop their own Theory of Change.

 Integrating and Improving Accessibility of Evaluation during Interventions